scalding-io/ProgrammingWithScalding/README.md

 Tips and tricks on how to execute and schedule jobs.
 Also how to co-ordinate the execution of Scalding/Scala/Java and even external system processes.
 Finally how to configure Scalding jobs using property files or Hadoop parameters, how to monitor and optimize jobs and other usefull tips.

 * **Using external data stores** -
-Interaction with external external SQL, NOSQL and in-memory applications like MemCache , Solr, ElasticSearch.
+Interaction with external external SQL, NOSQL and in-memory applications like HBase, SQL, ElasticSearch etc.
-Code for accessing SQL databases

-* **Matrix Calculations and Machine Learning** - Machine Learning and Recommendation systems - Pattern - PMML - Mahout.
+* **Matrix Calculations and Machine Learning** - Matrix calculations using the Matrix API and algebird to calculate text similarity (TF-IDF) and set similarity (Jaccard).
+Then another example on Mahout K-Means clustering and outlier detection.
-An example in Scalding for processing visits to an e-commerce site with Mahout/Pattern to generate recommendations and store them into a real-time no-sql database.